ihaveamac/faketik/README.md

 ## It's installing a bunch of 0000000000000000 tickets / the message "Failed to allocate memory for the ticket buf." appeared!
 This means the external title database does not exist.
 This issue was fixed in v1.1.

+## My game doesn't work!
+This is not due to faketik.
+This only creates tickets to make titles re-appear.
+It does not fix broken titles or missing seeds.

+There is a potential case for DLC titles with over 256 contents, since the current ticket only covers 256 bits in the Content Index.
+The best way to fix this is to delete the ticket and re-install a legitimate one from Nintendo eShop.